terrapower/armi/doc/user/inputs.rst

 finish, the branch search determines the optimal result and selects the corresponding value of the factor to proceed.

-Branch searches are controlled by custom `getFactorList` methods specified in the `shuffleLogic` input files.
+Branch searches are controlled by custom ``getFactorList`` methods specified in the ``shuffleLogic`` input modules or files.
 This method should return two things:

     * A ``defaultFactors``; a dictionary with user-defined keys and values between 0 and 1 for each key.
 These factors will be passed to the ``chooseSwaps``